lovelycam/writing/asyncApiCallsPython.md

 An asynchronous call is like ordering a latte at the coffee bar, then sitting down at a table and reading your book.
 The cashier hands your order off to a barista and helps the next customer.
 When the barista makes your latte, you go and retrieve it.
 Enjoy.

 The same concepts apply to network API calls.
 Synchronous calls wait and block the main process until the desired information is retrieved.
-Asynchronous calls assign functionality to a separate process -- the desired information is retrieved in this separate process and then returned to the main process.
+Asynchronous calls assign functionality to a separate process, with the desired information retrieved and returned to the main process.

-Both approaches "wait", but the difference is whether or not this waiting blocks the main process.
+Both approaches *wait*, but the difference is whether or not this blocks the main process.
 Synchronous calls block.
 Asynchronous calls do not.

 This document describes a simple asynchronous approach for retrieving and displaying weather information.
 We'll use the [OpenWeatherMap API](https://openweathermap.org) to retrieve the current temperature for a given US zipcode.